IssaHanou/issahanou.github.io/_news/icaps23.md

 related_posts: false
 ---

-I presented our paper on the feasibility of shunting yards at ICAPS in Prague.
+I presented our paper "[Moving trains like pebbles: a feasibility study on tree yards](\publications#Hanou2023moving)" at ICAPS in Prague.